noahlevenson/passerby/README.md

 At identity creation time, Free Food uses OpenStreetMap's [Nominatim](https://github.com/osm-search/Nominatim) open source geocoder to convert street address to latitude and longitude.
 OpenStreetMap data is © OpenStreetMap contributors, available under the [Open Database License](https://www.openstreetmap.org/copyright).

 ### :question: Why Free Food
 Third party food delivery apps like DoorDash and Grubhub are parasitic middlemen which are [destroying small businesses and raising prices for everyone](https://chicago.eater.com/2021/1/26/22250664/delivery-apps-destroying-restaurants-chicago-uber-eats-doordash-postmates).
-They're also [deeply unprofitable](https://www.bloomberg.com/opinion/articles/2019-10-31/food-delivery-is-a-dead-end-for-grubhub-doordash-and-postmates) companies which are entirely the product of Silicon Valley speculation.
+They're also [deeply unprofitable](https://www.barrons.com/articles/demand-soars-for-food-delivery-companies-theyre-still-not-profitable-51590183967) companies which are entirely the product of Silicon Valley speculation.

-Consequently, as the Wall Street Journal and others have reported, [some of these platforms are planning to stop providing delivery logistics](https://www.wsj.com/articles/strategy-behind-blockbuster-grubhub-deal-dont-deliver-11593266407) -- focusing instead on providing nothing more to consumers than an aggregated ordering interface.
+As the Wall Street Journal and others have reported, [some of these platforms have recognized that offering third party delivery services as a centralized middleman is a failed business model](https://www.bloomberg.com/opinion/articles/2019-10-31/food-delivery-is-a-dead-end-for-grubhub-doordash-and-postmates).
+Consequently, [there is a push to abandon delivery logistics entirely](https://www.wsj.com/articles/strategy-behind-blockbuster-grubhub-deal-dont-deliver-11593266407) -- focusing instead on providing nothing more to consumers than an aggregated ordering interface.
 For this "service," which is merely to broker local restaurant orders, middlemen like Grubhub charge restaurants 30% per transaction.
 This far exceeds the profit margins of a typical restaurant.

 The goal of Free Food is to provide this function as a protocol rather than a platform, eliminating the middleman by enabling the world's restaurants to effortlessly self-organize as a decentralized marketplace.

 In other words: **Free Food lets you search for nearby restaurants, view their menus, and place an order with one click -- but without paying fees to a parasitic third party delivery platform.**

+Free Food is not meant to replace restaurant e-commerce tools like Toast, Square, or Bentobox.
+Rather, Free Food aims to provide an aggregated marketplace "frontend" which can integrate with these platforms: Customers use Free Food for convenient restaurant discovery, and at checkout time, orders are processed using each restaurant's payment gateway of choice.

 ### :brain: Active research
 1. An improved trust metric based on a deep learning approach to network community detection